 The benefits for organisations, e.g., develops performance, increase revenue, improves organisational culture, demonstrates commitment to individuals, improves engagement, embeds solution culture, increases staff retention etc. Organisational expectations of the impact of coaching and mentoring How developing individuals using coaching and mentoring supports the achievement of sales objectives 2.
-The situations when a sales professional may find coaching and mentoring helpful, e.g., when new to a role, after a promotion, when offering a new product/service The activities that support effective coaching and mentoring, e.g., set goals, plan activities, monitor progress, review outcomes The knowledge that coachees and mentees require, e.g., coaching/mentoring processes and approaches - what is involved in the relationship, how to select/request a suitable coach/mentor, etc. The skills that coachees and mentees require, e.g., communication, record keeping, action planning, commitment etc. The characteristics that coachees and mentees require, e.g., openness, growth mindset, change readiness, listening The knowledge that coaches and mentors require, e.g., models, the tools they can access, the techniques that support effective sessions, records, legal requirements for confidentiality etc. The skills that coaches and mentors require, e.g., communication, questioning, active listening, ability to challenge, constructive feedback, record keeping etc. The characteristics that coaches and mentors require, e.g., empathetic, curious, inspirational, positive, persistent, open, innovative etc. 3.
+The situations when a sales professional may find coaching and mentoring helpful, e.g., when new to a role, after a promotion, when offering a new product/service The activities that support effective coaching and mentoring, e.g., set goals, plan activities, monitor progress, review outcomes The knowledge that coachees and mentees require, e.g., coaching/mentoring processes and approaches - what is involved in the relationship, how to select/request a suitable coach/mentor, etc. The skills that coachees and mentees require, e.g., communication, record keeping, action planning, commitment etc. The characteristics that coachees and mentors require, e.g., models, the tools they can access, the techniques that support effective sessions, records, legal requirements for confidentiality etc. The skills that coaches and mentors require, e.g., communication, questioning, active listening, ability to challenge, constructive feedback, record keeping etc. The characteristics that coaches and mentors require, e.g., some process, listening, active listening, ability to challenge, constructive feedback, record keeping etc. 3.
 The importance of 'contracting' in the coaching/mentoring process and ways to do this formally and informally Why coaching and mentoring plans are important What should be included in a coaching and mentoring plan, e.g., initial conversations and contract, how development goals will be agreed, the resources and tools provided, how progress will be measured, the support provided, the dates and duration of sessions, who will be consulted, signatures etc. Other people that may be involved in planning and supporting coaching and mentoring and how to work with them

-Assesso r Guidance 1.
+Assesso Assessor Guidance 1.
 Learners should analyse at least three differences between coaching and mentoring and provide workplace examples to support their points.
 When evaluating the benefits, learners should address individuals and organisations separately to demonstrate the differences.
 Learners should ideally use their own organisation's sales objectives to explain how coaching and mentoring could contribute to their achievement.
 If they are not currently in a sales role, a realistic set of organisational sale objectives should be provided for them to use.
 2. Learners should explain at least one situation where coaching should be sought, and at least one situation when mentoring is helpful for a sales professional.
+Learners should focus on either a coachee or a mentee for 2.2, then address the knowledge, skills and characteristics separately, and include at least two examples for each (six in total).